-Teachers can equip students for success in standardised testing without changing their every day teaching strategies and habits, according to literacy experts Phil and Sharon Callen.
+Teachers can equip students for success in standardised testing without changing their every day teaching strategies and habits, according to literacy expert Sharon Callen.

 Standardised testing, such as NAPLAN in Australia, is a small but important part of the curriculum.
 Teachers will often struggle in finding the right balance and methods of preparing students for standardised tests without steering away from their day-to-day lessons.

-However, a teacher’s everyday practices should already help students perform their best in a ‘one day’ standardised test, said Phil and Sharon Callen on episode 23 of The Teacher’s Tool Kit For Literacy.
+However, a teacher’s everyday practices should already help students perform their best in a ‘one day’ standardised test, said Sharon Callen on episode 23 of The Teacher’s Tool Kit For Literacy.

 “[A standardised test] is an assessment that’s assessing exactly what we’re teaching,” Sharon said.